-- Press the < ►> button.

-- ► The image will appear, and the </>

-icon will appear on the upper left to indicate that the camera is connected to a printer.
+- Press the < ▶> button. - The image will appear, and the icon will appear on the upper left to indicate that the camera is connected to a printer.

 - Movies cannot be printed. - The camera cannot be used with printers compatible only with CP Direct or Bubble Jet Direct. - Do not use any interface cable other than the one provided. - If there is a long beeping sound in step 5, it indicates a problem with the printer.
-Resolve the problem displayed in the error message (p.294). - Printing is not possible in the following cases: The shooting mode is set to <TM> or < in the <SCN> mode, Multi Shot Noise Reduction is set, or HDR mode is set. - Under the [f3] tab, if [Wi-Fi] is set to [Enable], direct printing is not possible.
+Resolve the problem displayed in the error message (p.294). - Printing is not possible in the following cases: The shooting mode is set to <₫> or <ቆ> in the <SCN> mode, Multi Shot Noise Reduction is set, or HDR mode is set. - Under the [¥3] tab, if [Wi-Fi] is set to [Enable], direct printing is not possible.
 Set [Wi-Fi] to [Disable], then connect the interface cable.

 - You can also print RAW images taken with this camera. - If you use a battery pack to power the camera, make sure it is fully charged.
 With a fully-charged battery pack, you can print for approx. 5 hr.
-30 min. - Before disconnecting the cable, first turn off the camera and printer.
-Hold the plug (not the cord) to pull out the cable. - For direct printing, using AC Adapter Kit ACK-E6 (sold separately) to power the camera is recommended.
+30 min - Before disconnecting the cable, first turn off the camera and printer.
+Hold the plug (not the cord) to pull out the cable. - For direct printing, using the DC Coupler DR-E6 (sold separately) and AC Adapter AC-E6N (sold separately) to power the camera is recommended